 6. Display Advertising

-Advertising composed of images, artwork, and words in a static space, similar to newspaper and magazine advertisements, display ads are usually found at the top or beginning of a search page targeted for specific keywords.
-Often these ads are clicked on by people who want to get more information.
+Display Advertising is composed of banner images, artwork, and words in a static space, similar to newspaper and magazine advertisements.
+Often these sponsored ads are clicked on by people who want to get more information.
 Display ads are also seen in online publications just as in printed versions.

 7. Social Media Marketing

 Social Media Marketing is using social media platforms such as Facebook, or other similar sites, and includes creating pages on the site directly promoting a company, organization, or product which can be easily accessed from the website or outside of the site.

 On Social Media platforms, fake accounts shown as “Followers” are a real problem because it inflates the number of real followers and creates the perception that a brand is more popular than it really is.
 This can also be very costly for a company because they fall victim to the same, and end up creating a network of users they can’t market to (because the followers are fake) and don’t receive adequate and useful feedback.

 8. Referral Marketing

 The New York Times states that 65% of all new business comes from referrals.
 Referral marketing is based on one individual pleased enough with a website or social media site to refer it to another person, who creates a brush fire of referrals from one group of individuals to another (going viral) rather than traditional advertising.
 Referral marketing also can be a major component of SEO programs.

 Affiliate marketing can be highly effective in e-commerce or the online environment because of the popularity of social media and sharing sites.
 Internet referral marketing can potentially spread faster and to a wider audience than traditional advertising methods, and catalogs can be designed easily even if you sell only someone else’s products.

 9. E-mail Marketing